ramses-rf/ramses_rf/README.md

 To use the `ramses_rf` Integration in Home Assistant, just install `Ramses RF` from HACS.
 It will take care of installing this library.
 See the [`Ramses_cc wiki`](https://github.com/ramses-rf/ramses_cc/wiki/1.-Installation) for details.

-To run the `ramses_rf` client:
+To run the `ramses_rf` command line client:
 ```
 git clone https://github.com/ramses-rf/ramses_rf
 cd ramses_rf
 pip install -r requirements.txt
+pip install -e .
 ```

-For development, more setup is required.
+For code development, more setup is required.
 Please follow the steps in our [Developer's Resource](README-developers.md)

 ## Ramses_rf CLI